denis-shevchenko-work/workdays-calc/README.md

 ## Solution
 There are several types of Non-working days.
 Some of them have a periodic nature, like weekends, and some of them are fixed, like holidays or personal day-offs.
-So Non-working days can be represented as cron expressions.

-For example, weekends can be represented as `0 0 0 ? * SAT,SUN *` and holidays as `1 0 0 2 2 ?
-2023`.

-Each Non-working day has unique expression and described by its name.
 To calculate the number of workdays between two given dates (inclusive) we need to know the number of non-working days between these dates.

 So Number of working days is calculated as follows: